noells/subscription-system/README.md

 Note that the exposed port for the Public Service is `8888`.

+The fake SMTP exposes a list of received mails on port `1080`.

 # Docs
 Public Service and Subscription service have documentacion, in order to create it, run `npm run docs` inside each service.
 OpenAPI v3 and Async Api have been used to document the services.